stephmarie17/docs-shared/dbx/causal-consistency.rst

      - If a write operation must precede other write operations, the server runs this write operation first.

+       For example, if you call |insert-one-method| to insert a document, then call
+       |update-one-method| to modify the inserted document, the server runs the
+       insert operation first.

    * - Writes follow reads
      - If a write operation must follow other read operations, the server runs the read operations first.

+       For example, if you call |find-one-method| to retrieve a document, then call
+       |delete-one-method| to delete the retrieved document, the server runs the find
+       operation first.

 .. tip::